CompVis/stable-diffusion/README.md

     (kudos to [Yunsaki](https://github.com/yunsaki)
   - The web server is now integrated with the dream.py script.
 Invoke by adding --web to the dream.py command arguments.
+  - Face restoration and upscaling via GFPGAN and Real-ESGAN are now automatically enabled if the GFPGAN directory is located as a sibling to Stable Diffusion.
+    VRAM requirements are modestly reduced.
+Thanks to both [Blessedcoolant](https://github.com/blessedcoolant) and [Oceanswave](https://github.com/oceanswave) for their work on this.

 - v1.11 (26 August 2022)
   - NEW FEATURE: Support upscaling and face enhancement using the GFPGAN module. (kudos to [Oceanswave](https://github.com/Oceanswave)